Nils-Treuheit/ML_Course/README.md

 Also please restrain from linking to this code, since it is not mature code and shall not be only used as a referece and starting point for self-studies in the field of Machine Learning.
 Also again this is my take on these algorithmns I do not claim any of those implementations to be 100% accurate since i myself am only a student and new to this field. <br>

-I strongly recommend checking out the "ML - Course_links.txt" file it contains heaps of useful rescources to dive deeper into the topic of machine learning.
+I strongly recommend checking out the "ML - Course_links.txt" file it contains heaps of useful rescources to dive deeper into the topic of machine learning. <br>
-I hope you can learn new things and gain some knowledge from all this material.
+I hope you can learn new things and gain some knowledge from all this material. <br>
 Have fun with this repositories content :)